Maj0o/Etch-a-Sketch/README.md

 - Learned how to use grid
 - DOM manipulation
 - Working with global variables in css
-- Setting properties to global properties
+- Setting properties to global variables
 - Making sites responsive

 Link to the project: https://maj0o.github.io/Etch-a-Sketch/